jimenarp/nasa-satellite/README.md

 ### Download links list

 Search the satellite images through https://disc.gsfc.nasa.gov/.
 For example, monthly rainfall (via the TRMM).
 Click on Subset/Get Data, refine options (date, geography).
 Download links list as txt document (in the example, it is 'TRMM_links.txt').
-The prefered format I will be using is HDF (Hierarchical Data Format) raster files.
+The prefered format I will be using is NetCDF (Network Common Data Form) data format.

 ### Downloading via wget